 Iced tea is a wildly popular drink all over the world, especially as an alternative to carbonated beverages.
 It was after the World’s Fair in 1904 in the USA that iced tea became the drink of choice.
 At that time a special long-handled teaspoon was invented to accommodate stirring sugar into iced tea.
 Because of the wide variety of restaurants in the U.S., an interesting variety of iced teas are offered.
 You may want to try some of the following:

 - Spiced Indian tea called Chai Tea

-- Bubble Tea from Taiwan has black tapioca beads in the bottom.
-It is enormously popular in Asia, Europe and Canada.
+- Bubble Tea from Taiwan has black tapioca beads at the bottom.
+It is enormously popular in Asia, Europe, and Canada.

 - Bottled iced tea: Nestea, Lipton, Snapple, Arizona, Honest Tea, Tazo, and Sweet Leaf Tea, to name a few.
 Most of these varieties come in sugar-free.

 |Vanilla Tea (4 servings)